-- 1. Turn the oven mode selector to POWERPLUS PREHEAT.
+- Turn the oven mode selector to POWERPLUS PREHEAT.
 The oven mode light will turn on. - 2.
 Turn the oven temperature selector to the desired temperature.
-The oven temperature light will blink and an acceptance chime will sound.
 The convection fan will turn on and remain on as a convection bake.
-The preheat light will stay on until preheating is finished.
 Once the set temperature is reached the control will chime alerting the user that the oven is preheated. - 3.
-When finished baking turn both oven selectors to the OFF position.
+When finished baking, turn both oven selectors to the OFF position.